hajaknow/cdk-ts-workshop/README.md

 ## Exercise N: "Update" (Not in this workshop though)

-If you now simply edited the sample AppStack and deployed again to a real AWS environment, everything should work fine.
+If we now simply edited the sample AppStack and deployed again to a real AWS environment, everything should work fine.

 Unfortunately for us, Localstack really sucks at updating stacks.